Scope of the Policy

 All staff employed by Sport and Health Academy understand that safeguarding children is everyone’s responsibility.

 As part of the induction process for new staff, as well as annual CPD for existing staff, our Designated Safeguarding Lead will provide updated guidance from the Department for Education ‘Keeping children safe in education’.
-All staff must confirm that that have read, and understood this document before commencing work with Sport and Health Academy.
+All staff must confirm that they have read, and understood this document before commencing work with Sport and Health Academy.

 We will always: